holgerjh/halloween-phone/README.md

     * It must register as a SIP client on startup

-    * It must have has a default contact it calls when `/dialcontact` is entered
+    * It must have a default contact it calls when `/dialcontact` is entered

     * It must use `pulse` as values for both `audio_player` and `audio_source`